ankurk91/wp-prism-js/readme.txt

 = Did you test it with old version of WordPress ? =

 No, tested with v4.6.0+ (latest as of now) only.
-So i recommend you to upgrade to latest WordPress today.
+So I recommend you to upgrade to latest WordPress today.

 = Have you changed anything in Prism source files =